d-ronin/dronin-hw/flyingpio/revB/readme.txt

 * Schematic and board layout have PWM pins in opposite order.
 Electrically correct, but PWM0 is labelled on board art (and in firmware) as Servo6, PWM1 as Servo5, ...
+* PB1 is not five-volt tolerant but has a receiver pin hooked to it.